 Judge Boggs obtained his undergraduate degree in Political Science and Psychology from Georgia Southern College in 1985.
 He earned his Juris Doctor degree from Mercer University's Walter F. George School of Law in 1990.
 While in law school, Judge Boggs was a member of the Moot Court Board and participated on the ABA Moot Court competition team.
 At Mercer, Judge Boggs was inducted into the Order of Barristers and was elected to the Student Government Association.

 Following his graduation from law school, Judge Boggs joined the Atlanta law firm of McKenzie & McPhail where he practiced property insurance defense litigation until 1992, when he returned to his hometown of Waycross.
 From 1992 to 2004, Judge Boggs maintained a general trial practice specializing in family law, business, real estate, banking, personal injury, and general civil litigation matters.
-Judge Boggs served as a County Attorney, Development Authority Counsel, and as a Special Assistant Attorney General defending the Department of Corrections in inmate constitutional claims litigation.
+Judge Boggs served as a County Attorney, Development Authority Counsel, and as a Special Assistant Attorney General.